whfcd-link/vk_photo_downloader/README.md

    3. After submitting you will be redirected to the page https://oauth.vk.com/blank.html.
 Find the property *access_token* in the URL, copy its value and past it as an *app.token* value to *application.properties* file (see step 3).

 5. Save chages of the *application.properties*
-6. Run the application...
+6. Run the application and follow the instructions given in console.

-***The current version downloads all the albums from profile from step 4.1.
-Options to choose will be provided soon***

-*Under the development*